wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ### Setting up backend service

-The backend service is exposing */testservice/test* resource as a *POST* which accepts a Json message.
-It logs the incoming message payload with headers and return a static response.
+The backend service exposes */testservice/test* endpoint as a *POST* resource, which accepts a Json message.
+It logs the incoming message payload with headers and returns a static response.

 **backend_service.bal**